 If you are building a new home the cost is minimal.
 A new 2,600 square foot home would only be an additional $1,100 of building cost to incorporate the whole program.
-To renovate that into an existing home it would cost over $100,000.
+To renovate it into an existing home it would cost over $100,000.

 When you have a SAFERhome Certified property it has been measured and proven to meet a much higher building standard than the typical Canadian home.
-With the huge aging population change that is coming to our communities and 90% of the wealth in our country being in our seniors hands.
-It is reasonable to say that a SAFERhome will be much more in demand from consumers in the future.
+With the huge aging population change that is coming to our communities and 90% of the wealth in our country being in our seniors hands, it is reasonable to say that a SAFERhome will be much more in demand from consumers in the future.

 - You have two options to create a integrated family environment:

 - Renovate your exisitng home to the SAFERhome standards.